TIPUzee/TIPUzee/README.md

 I'm a passionate developer and a student at [GIMS PMAS Arid Agriculture University](http://www.gims.edu.pk/) Pakistan.
 I have a strong foundation in backend and frontend technologies, and I am currently diving into the world of machine learning in Python.
 Below is a summary of my skills, projects, and what I am currently working on.

+## About Me
+I am a dedicated software developer with a keen interest in creating innovative solutions to complex problems.
+My journey in programming began [X years] ago, and I have since developed a diverse skill set in various technologies.
+I am enthusiastic about learning new tools and technologies to stay at the forefront of the industry.

 ## Skills
 - **Languages & Frameworks:** Python, Flask, Selenium, C++, JavaScript, PHP
 - **Databases:** MongoDB, MySQL